yaosamo/Writer/PrivacyPolicy.md

 Intentionally limiting features help us to make the experience direct and extremely simple.

 We do not collect any personal data.
+We do not use trackers of any kind.
 We only have access to the analytics that App Store Connect provide to us such as opt-in app crashes, product page impression, downloads and so on.